The 3-day long Gurez Festival organized by the Department of Tourism concluded here on Monday.

-Locals from Gurez besides travel agents, students and adventure enthusiasts from other parts of the valley participated in the festival.
+Locals from Gurez besides travel agents, students and adventure enthusiasts from other parts of the Valley participated in the festival.

 Scores of the bikers paddled through mountains in Dawar terrains and also reached Tulail Valley to explore the potential of the Gurez for adventure sports.

-Director Tourism Kashmir, Mahmood A Shah said Gurez Festival is a part of the government’s effort to promote off-beat destinations and bring them on tourism map.
+Director Tourism Kashmir, Mahmood A Shah said Gurez Festival is a part of the Government’s effort to promote off-beat destinations and bring them on tourism map.

-Minister of State for Tourism, Priya Sethi had earlier inaugurated the festival.
+Minister of State for Tourism, Priya Sethi had earlier inaugurated the Festival.
 She was accompanied by Deputy Speaker JK Legislative Assembly Nazir Gurezi, Director Tourism Kashmir Mahmood A Shah and Deputy Commissioner Bandipora Sajad Hussain.

 On the second day, Minister of State for Hajj & Auqaf, Syed Farooq Andrabi and Advisor to Government Pradeep Singh also visited Gurez and participated in the festival.
 Both of them visited stalls and interacted with the locals and the participants of the festival.